 The government has published non-statutory guidance for landlords, tenants and local authorities, which can be found on the GOV.UK website.

 Homes (Fitness for Human Habitation) Act 2018

-The new Act was introduced on 20th March 2019 and amends the Landlord and Tenant Act 1985 to require that any property let by a landlord (private or social) is fit for human habitation when a tenancy is granted and remains so for its duration.
-More information can be found at Landlords Guidance.
+Requires that any property let by a landlord (private or social) is fit for human habitation.
+More information can be found at Landlords' Guide.

 Safety checks on private residential tower blocks

 Immigration Act 2016 - Check your tenant's Right to Rent